illmade-knight/go-key-service/README.md

 ## **Deployment and running**

-This service is implemented to run on Google Cloud, this assumes you have gcloud cli installed, have generated credentials (using `gcloud auth login`)
+This service is implemented to run on Google Cloud, this assumes you have gcloud cli installed, have generated credentials (using `gcloud auth login`).
+The command to start the service is also in a Makefile

 * Create a Google Cloud Project and set GCP_PROJECT_ID
 ```
 export GCP_PROJECT_ID=myproject-mvp